JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_context.md

 - `<GLOB path>` -> context details object

 The paths can be nested for simplicity.
 The last segment of the GLOB path is the file name pattern, which supports only `*` wildcard.
-If the last segment is `**` it matches all nested directories and files.
+If the last segment is `**`, it matches all nested directories and files.
 Top level context properties are assumed to have `/**` pattern.

 When choosing between different patterns matching the same file name, the following approach is taken:

 1. Choose a pattern with the most path segments excluding `**` segments.
 2. Choose a pattern which has a file name pattern (i.e., doesn't end with `**` or `/`).
-3. Choose a pattern which was defined first.
+3. Choose a pattern that was defined first.

 ## `WebSymbolsContextSourceProximityProvider`